 While I’ve built a fair number of “brochure” websites of 10-20 pages over the years, I primarily do website development of bigger or more complicated websites.
-I’ve worked on websites having over a million pages, and a typical site for me to work with has hundreds of pages; often many thousands of pages of content.
-However, I am also happy to work on smaller sites to keep my hand in.
+I’ve helped optimize websites having over a million pages; a typical site for me to work with has hundreds of pages, often many thousands of pages of content.
+However, I am also happy to work on smaller sites to keep my hand in!

-I’m writing this post because I find myself explaining to people on the phone, over and over, WHY I don’t use WordPress to build smaller sites.
-If I am ineffective at talking someone out of WordPress, I usually refer such people who insist on using it over to my daughter’s design firm, Matlock Web Consulting.
+I’m writing this post because I find myself explaining to people on the phone, over and over, WHY I don’t use WordPress to build smaller websites.
+If I am ineffective at talking someone out of it, I usually refer such people who insist on using WordPress over to my daughter’s design firm, Matlock Web Consulting.
 She’s a whiz at making WordPress sites and optimizing them as far as they can be SEO’d.
 She really knows her stuff.

 But it only goes about 80% of the way toward full SEO, and that’s when it is actually USED!
 You have to USE the plugin, which means you have to understand what is needed in the various fields provided by the plugin.
-And you have to actually type things in those fields.
+And you have to actually type text into those fields.
 Typically, that’s not actually DONE in practice on the WordPress websites I routinely review.
-So “SEO” isn’t really in place on such sites, even though a WordPress SEO plugin is in place!
-SEO is something you have to CREATE with every post.
+So “SEO” isn’t really being done on such sites, even though a WordPress SEO plugin is in place!
+SEO is something you have to CREATE with every post in WordPress.

-I actually like WordPress; my own blog you’re looking at now was built using WordPress.
-It’s just not possible to optimize (SEO) a WordPress site as you would a website that isn’t built using it.
-It comes with certain constraints that make it so someone can only hit about 80% of the SEO points that a top-notch SEO firm would normally put into a website’s on-page optimization.
+Don’t get me wrong, I actually like WordPress; my own blog you’re looking at now was built using WordPress.
+It’s just not possible to optimize (SEO) a WordPress site for Google, as you would a website that isn’t built using it.
+WordPress comes with certain constraints that make it so someone can only hit about 80% of the SEO points that a top-notch SEO firm would normally put into a website’s on-page optimization.

 Don’t believe me?
 Here are five SEO points that you will likely have trouble with, building a WordPress website: